wp-plugins/ui-labs/readme.txt

 == Changelog ==

+= 1.1.1 (2011-07-16) =
+* Fixed: CSS big in new admin header
+* Fixed: Ollie swearing on the settings page.
+Bad Ollie.

 = 1.1 (2011-07-15) =
 * New: The second UI Labs experiment, brings back a more traditional WordPress admin header.
 WARNING: Minimum version for this plugin is now WordPress 3.2.
 * NEW: Settings screen to enable/disable individual experiments.
 Special thanks to Ollie Read for this.